 DO NOT use the title of an individual when first naming them.
 However, if they have a military title, it may be utilized after the first naming of them if needed.

-- Correct: Anne Wegman, BSME, is an engineer for Thunderbird Corporation.
+- Correct: Anne Wegman, BSME '89, is an engineer for Thunderbird Corporation.

-- Wrong: Mrs. Anne Wegman, BSME, is an engineer for Thunderbird Corporation.
+- Incorrect: Mrs. Anne Wegman, BSME '89, is an engineer for Thunderbird Corporation.

-- Example: Nino Congleton, BA, graduated from the U.S. Military Academy at West Point.
+- Example: Nino Congleton, BA '95, graduated from the U.S. Military Academy at West Point.
 Major Congleton and his family reside in Cicero, N.Y.

-Capitalize the word “University” when referring to Ohio Northern University.
+Always capitalize the word “University” when referring to Ohio Northern University, even when used alone.